-It’s Mother’s Day so if you’re a good son/daughter, you’re at home with your mammy right now.
+It’s Mother’s Day, so if you’re a good son/daughter, you’ve plans to visit your mammy.

-And since you’re readying yourself for a day/night in with Mom, we thought we’d give you a few recommendations for movies currently on Netflix the two of you (and especially she) can enjoy.
+And since you’re spending the day/night in with your mother, we thought we’d give you some recommendations for movies currently on Netflix the two of you (and especially she) can enjoy.

 If you haven't yet seen the film that earned Natalie Portman her third Oscar nomination, you really have to check it out, as the performance she delivers in 'Jackie' is truly a high point of her career.
 In it, we see the First Lady fight through grief and horrific trauma in the immediate aftermath of her husband President John F. Kennedy's assassination, staying strong and dignified in the most impossible of circumstances.
 It's an impressive account of the extent of this historical figure's commitment to her husband, children and nation.

 'Their Finest' slipped under the radar somewhat when it hit cinemas in 2016 but it really is a hidden gem.
 The war comedy-drama is set during the Blitz.
 A former secretary, newly appointed scriptwriter for propaganda films, joins the cast and crew of a major production about Dunkirk which is intended to boost the morale of the British public.
 Gemma Arterton, Sam Claflin, Bill Nighy deliver charming and bittersweet performances.